-The portion is quite large — perfect for a holiday meal or potluck.
+The portion for these homemade bread rolls is quite large — a great recipe for a holiday meal or potluck.
 Or for large family gatherings.
 Freeze leftovers to preserve that soft and fluffy texture.
+Or halve the amount and bake into an 8×8 pan instead.

 Ingredients: